This blog provides information for educational purposes only. Read our complete summary for more info.

 What Tim and his team do is illegal - distilling large amounts of moonshine with the intent to sell it for tax-free profit.
 Law enforcement officials like Jesse, who is also featured on the show, actively seek these types of operations.
 These kinds of moonshine businesses are lucrative but clearly against the law.
 Federal laws prohibit distillation of alcohol for personal consumption, as does the law in most states.

-Amateur distillers are allowed to make small amounts of liquor in their own homes, but not for consumption.
+Amateur distillers are allowed to make small amounts of distilled alcohol in their own homes, but not for consumption.
 To legally distill, one must obtain a federal fuel alcohol permit (and a state fuel alcohol permit, if necessary).
-Individuals looking to distill liquor as a hobby generally have no reason to worry so long as they obtain the necessary fuel alcohol permits and aren't producing large amounts of alcohol or selling it.
+However, the any alcohol produced under this permit should be used for fuel purposes only.

 Jesse, an official with the Virginia Department of Alcoholic Beverage Control, decides to take a different approach in gathering intelligence on moonshiners.
 His most recent mission was busted when a dog barked at his team in the dark woods.
 Jesse is using confidential informants to buy moonshine from sellers as a part of a controlled buy.
 He gives his confidential informant a microphone to put in his pocket and tells him that the safety word is "help" should anything go wrong.
 Jesse and his team listen in on the buy from their vehicle.
 Though the purchase takes longer than Jesse would have liked, it is successful.
 "This guy is a big player," Jesse says, studying two cold jars of moonshine.
 He vows to continue surveillance.